seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 };

 $server = new Server($hello);
 $socket = new \React\Socket\Server('127.0.0.1:8000', $loop);
 $server->listen($socket);

 echo 'Listening on ' . str_replace('tcp:', 'http:', $socket->getAddress()) .
 PHP_EOL;
 $loop->run();
 {% endhighlight %}

-This is our entry point, our future REST API server.
+This is our entry point, our future RESTful API server.
 Here we have a *"hello-world"* HTTP server.
 It has one middleware `$hello` which is triggered for all incoming requests and return a plain text string 'Hello'.

 >*If you are not familiar with ReactPHP middleware and don't know how they work check [this article]({% post_url 2017-12-20-reactphp-http-middleware %}){:target="_blank"}.*